 In order to view EquityZen's Investment Offerings, you must be an Accredited Investor.

-Warby’s is not the only success story that challenges the widely-held notion of retail being dead.
-A handful of other companies including Glossier (makeup), Moda Operandi (luxury clothing), Rent the Runway (luxury clothing rental) and Casper (mattresses) have also well outpaced both the broader retail market and incumbents on share price gains.
+Warby’s story challenges commonly-held notions of retail being dead and brands losing relevance with consumers.
+But it isn't the only one.
+A handful of other companies including Glossier (makeup), Moda Operandi (luxury clothing), Rent the Runway (luxury clothing rental) and Casper (mattresses) have also well outpaced both the broader retail market and incumbents in recent years.
 The charts below show this outperformance, comparing share price performance of the startups (dark green bar) and their publicly-traded peers (light green bars) between recent funding rounds.

-Of course, missteps haven’t eluded the startup world and valuation can be a misleading metric for success -- Nasty Gal and Blue Apron saw initial success only to stumble later.
+While share prices changes can capture a lot in a company's outlook, missteps haven’t eluded the startup world and valuation can be a misleading metric for success.
+Nasty Gal and Blue Apron saw initial traction only to stumble later.
 Further, startups have the benefit of growing from a smaller base -- which can account for at least part of the performance differential.
-Nevertheless, it likely does not explain the entire gap.
-Far from languishing in a challenging retail environment, some startups seem to have found a way to thrive.
+Nevertheless, at a time when growth and consumer relevance have proven elusive for many mainstream retailers, some startups seem to be marching ahead to a different beat.

-** Kartik Ram, Managing Director of Fashion Fund and one of our guest contributors, offered his insight on digitally-savvy retailers here.
+** Kartik Ram, Managing Partner of Fashion Fund and one of our guest contributors, offered his insight on digitally-savvy retailers here.

 Other items we are reading: